 The brain is a very complex and delicate organ and, largely, it will recover at its own rate.
 Whilst still in fairly early stages, the science about how to help improve brain healing or improve symptoms such as memory issues is proving beneficial.
 There are a few things that you can do that have had some promising results (although the jury is still out on whether they are scientifically proven).

-Exercise – physical exercise is not only good for your heart and body, but also your brain.
+Physical exercise is not only good for your heart and body, but also your brain.
 The benefits of physical exercise, especially aerobic exercise, have positive effects on brain function on multiple fronts, ranging from the molecular to behavioural level.
 According to studies ,even briefly exercising for 20 minutes facilitates information processing and memory functions.

-Foods – there’s plenty of information out there about how certain foods can help improve your brain even if you haven’t had a brain injury.
+There’s plenty of information out there about how certain foods can help improve your brain even if you haven’t had a brain injury.
 It’s worthwhile finding out what these foods are and ensuring that your diet includes some of them as it is a very easy way of helping yourself.
 Foods commonly cited are oily fish, blue/purple skinned veg/fruits, nuts, wholegrains and dark chocolate.

-Brain training – The jury is out on whether playing brain training games does anything more than just make you good at the games, but for a lot of people who might just play games anyway why not spend time doing something that might help.
+The jury is out on whether playing brain training games does anything more than just make you good at the games, but for a lot of people who might just play games anyway why not spend time doing something that might help.
 We have collated a list of many of the options out there for you.

-New skills – New research is showing that a good way of stimulating and improving your brain is to learn a new skill or hobby, this could be anything from learning a musical instrument to doing something in art or even learning a new language.
+New research is showing that a good way of stimulating and improving your brain is to learn a new skill or hobby, this could be anything from learning a musical instrument to doing something in art or even learning a new language.

 Hyperbaric Oxygen Treatment (HBOT) – Is said to enhance the body’s natural healing process by inhalation of 100% oxygen in a total body chamber, where atmospheric pressure is increased and controlled.